NYCity News Service

-The NYCity News Service is a multi-media, Web-based wire service run by the CUNY Graduate School of Journalism in New York City.
-Stories and other content are reported, written and prepared by students, under the supervision of faculty members and a News Service Director.
-The service focuses on neighborhood stories and has fed content to local publications such as the New York Daily News and the Park Slope Courier.
+The NYCity News Service is an online news wire service run by the Craig Newmark Graduate School of Journalism at the City University of New York.
+Graduate students report news about New York City and, with supervision from the university's faculty, publish the stories digitally for possible syndication by external publications.
+The service focuses on local news stories and has fed content to local publications such as the New York Daily News and the Park Slope Courier.